 - (a) Responsibilities of owners shall be the same as set forth in the state health regulations, Chapter 5, Environmental Health, subchapter 16, Rental Housing Health Code under Responsibilities of Owners, General, Sanitation Utilities, Transfer of Responsibilities.
-(Ord. of 12-11-78, § 13-01) - (b) Registration of all rental units as defined in Article IV Housing: Rental Unit Registration.
+(Ord. of 12-11-78, § 13-01) - (b) Notify the Zoning Administrator of any rental unit changes of information as defined in Article IV.